GLOBAL MARKETS-Stocks rise on trade truce bets; lira shaken by Turkey move on Syria

 BREXIT TALKS

-Talks between the European Union and Britain over an agreement regarding London's departure from the EU on Oct.
+Talks between the European Union and Britain over a deal for London's departure from the EU on Oct.
 31 appeared to be going nowhere.

-British lawmakers have voted to force Prime Minister Boris Johnson to seek an extension to the departure date if he cannot agree a deal, but the prospect of further prolonged political uncertainty is worrying investors.
-Sterling was recently at $1.2213, down 0.03% on the day after falling 0.93% over the two previous sessions.
+British lawmakers have voted to force Prime Minister Boris Johnson to seek an extension to the departure date if he cannot agree a deal, but investors are worried about prospects for prolonged uncertainty.
+Sterling was recently at $1.2207, down 0.08% on the day after falling 0.93% over the two previous sessions.

-The Turkish lira touched a near four-month low versus the dollar after Ankara launched a military operation against Kurdish fighters in northeast Syria just days after U.S. troops pulled back from the area.
-The Turkish currency lost 0.47% versus the dollar at 5.86.
+The Turkish lira touched a near four-month low versus the dollar after Ankara launched a military operation against Kurdish fighters in northeast Syria, days after U.S. troops pulled back.
+The Turkish currency lost 0.53% versus the dollar at 5.86.

-In bond markets, U.S. Treasury yields rose as investors happy to take on some more risk sold out of safer assets.
+In bond markets, U.S. Treasury yields rose as investors happy to take on more risk sold out of safer assets.
 A flood of supply also weighed on U.S. bond prices.
-Benchmark 10-year notes last fell 11/32 in price to yield 1.5768%, from 1.539% late on Tuesday.
+Benchmark 10-year notes last fell 13/32 in price to yield 1.5819%, from 1.539% late on Tuesday.

 Ecuadorian bonds tumbled as protesters began a national strike after President Lenin Moreno refused to step down or overturn anti-austerity measures that have triggered the worst unrest in a decade.
-Oil prices edged higher as Turkey's attack on Syria and hopes of trade talks progress were partly offset by a build in U.S. crude inventories.
+Oil prices were narrowly mixed as Turkey's attack and trade hopes were offset by a build in U.S. crude inventories.

 Also Read: Rugby-United States team to play France at the World Cup